alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

     human-readable SVG graphics.
 A ``file`` attribute or ``data`` child element must be supplied; it is an error if neither or both are supplied.

-    If the ``alphafile`` attribute refers  refers to a file, it must have the same dimensions (in pixels) as the file referred to by the ``file`` attribute, and must have a bit depth no greater than eight bits per channel per pixel.
+    If the ``alphafile`` attribute refers  to a file, it must have the same dimensions (in pixels) as the file referred to by the ``file`` attribute, and must have a bit depth no greater than eight bits per channel per pixel.
     The intensity from this image (brightness) is copied to the alpha channel, with full intensity (white in a greyscale image) corresponding to fully opaque, and black corresponding to fully transparent.
 The ``alphafile`` attribute will be ignored if the ``file`` attribute refers to an SVG image or the ``data`` child element contains SVG data; it is only used in conjunction with bitmap images.

     The image file(s) should be placed in the same directory/archive as the layout file.
 Image file formats are detected by examining the content of